Antisemitism in the United States: Other surveys

-Antisemitism within the African-American community
+Within the African-American community

 Surveys which were conducted by the ADL in 2007, 2009, 2011, and 2013 all found that an overwhelming majority of African-Americans who were questioned rejected antisemitism and they generally expressed the same kinds of tolerant viewpoints as other Americans who were also surveyed.
 For example, the results of the ADL's 2009 study revealed that 28% of African-Americans who were surveyed expressed antisemitic views while a 72% majority did not.
 However, those three surveys all revealed that negative attitudes towards Jews were stronger among African-Americans than they were among the general population at large.

 According to earlier ADL research, dating back to 1964, the trend that African-Americans are significantly more likely to hold antisemitic beliefs across all education levels than white Americans has remained unchanged over the years.
 Nonetheless, the percentage of the population which holds a negative opinion of Jews has also waned considerably in the black community during this period.
 In 1967, the New York Times Magazine published the article "Negroes Are Anti-Semitic Because They're Anti-White" in which the African-American author James Baldwin sought to explain the prevalence of black antisemitism.
 An ADL poll from 1992 stated that 37% of African-Americans surveyed displayed antisemitism; in contrast, a poll from 2011 found that only 29% did so.

 The more education people have the less antisemitic they are.
 In 1998 among blacks with no college education, 43% fell into the most antisemitic group (versus 18% of the general population) compared to only 27% among blacks with some college education and just 18% among blacks with a four-year college degree (versus 5% of people in the general population with a four-year college degree).
 At all educational levels, Blacks were more likely than whites to accept anti-Jewish stereotypes.

 Brookings Institution fellow Jamie Kirchick said in 2018 that antisemitism has been a particular problem in parts of America's black community since the split between the mainstream Civil rights movement led by Martin Luther King Jr. and the more radical Black Power movement of the late 1960s.

 A 2019 study found that 28% of African Americans believed that they were seeing more Black people that they personally knew express antisemitism than in the past.
 In the same study, 19% of African Americans believed that Jewish people were impeding Black progress in America.
 Four percent (4%) of African Americans self-identified as being Black Hebrew Israelites in 2019.

-Prominent African-American figures Louis Farrakhan and Kanye West have received widespread condemnation for propagating antisemitism.